Light | Change Your Angle | Get Close | Panning | Scene Setters & Details | Beyond the Obvious

 Consider taking some time to hang out near the bench or in the dugout (if you have access) with a wide-angle lens.
 When their team scores, the players will celebrate, creating a perfect situation to get nice, close, wide-angle shots.

 Getting close is not reserved for celebration shots.
 I frequently shoot action with wide-angle lenses.
 This lets the viewer see the game from a place they cannot be.
 Like with celebration shots, the use of the wide-angle draws the viewer into the photo more.

-This will be easier to do at low level competitions because the higher the level of competition, the more restrictions there are on where you can shoot from.
+This will be easier to do at non-professional events because the higher the level of competition, the more restrictions there are on where you can shoot from.
 You also must be very careful not to be somewhere that will injure an athlete or yourself.
-With a sport like swimming, the pool creates a natural boundary, but you should always keep one eye on the field.
+With a sport like swimming, the pool creates a natural boundary, but you should always keep one eye on the field of play.

 Panning is a technique that has become less unique for sports photographers.
 However, I still believe it is an incredibly important skill to have because it will inevitably give you a more creative image than shooting at 1/1000 of a second.
 A general rule of thumb is to get something in the photo tack sharp.
 This acts as an anchor for the image and will give your eye something to lock onto.
 Usually this is an athlete’s face, like in this soccer photo.
 Panning does take practice, but here is a good way to learn.